 Following an extensive trial, national agency Sport Singapore (SportSG) is to progressively implement the Poseidon Drowning Detection System at all of its 11 public competition pools and 28 aquatic centres.

 The installation was announced in Parliament last Friday (8th March) by Singapore Minister for Culture, Community and Youth Grace Fu, who advised "using a network of overhead infrared cameras, the system enables early detection of possible drowning, thus making our pools safer."

 The introduction of the Computer Vision Drowning Detection System (CVDDS) follows an extensive trial that saw it put through over 1,400 tests, and scenarios such as different weather conditions and unusual drowning positions.

-To be installed at a cost of SG$500,000 per pool, the CVDDS separates the pool into grids and uses a software to analyse the real-time trajectories of swimmers, and lifeguards will be alerted within 15 seconds of someone sinking to the pool base.
+To be installed at a cost of SG$500,000 per pool, the CVDDS separates the pool into grids and uses software to analyse the real-time trajectories of swimmers.
+Lifeguards will be alerted within 15 seconds of someone sinking to the pool base.

 He explained “our ultimate goal is to use technology in surveillance for all ActiveSG water facilities.
 For a start, the CVDDS will be progressively implemented nationwide at all our competition pools."

 Dr Chiang also stressed that CVDDS is not meant as a substitute for swimmers taking precautions at public pools, adding “we would like to reiterate that the system or any technology does not replace the need for pool users to be responsible for themselves or their loved ones whilst using our facilities.

 "We look forward to working together with our communities to promote stronger safety awareness and culture, and strive for zero incidents."

 Commenting on the installations, Delphine Fong, SportSG's Sports Safety Director, said the agency relied on statistics compiled over 30 years in making its decision to install the CVDDS.